 Decolonising sociology involves a recognition of exploitative and excluded sociological knowledges, a reassessment of who and what counts as canonical within sociology, and a re-imagining for what constitutes sociological thought in the first place. [read more]

-This public meeting is part of a national tour of University campuses by UCU and Stand Up To Racism, and will bring together a variety of voices, from MPs to academics to activists.
-Join the conversation at 8 Mill Lane, Thursday 25th October at 6pm.
+This public meeting was part of a national tour of University campuses by UCU and Stand Up To Racism, and brought together a variety of voices, from MPs to academics to activists.

 Dr Manali Desai discusses the 'post-colonial' turn in Sociology in the context of Indian nationalism, and emphasises the need to connect analyses to colonial histories and representative politics.
 You can read her blog article here.

-Professor Gurminder Bhambra will be delivering a lecture titled "A Postcolonial Rethinking of the State and Nation: From Comparative to Connected Sociologies", taking place from 12:30-2pm in Room B, 17 Mill Lane.
+On 30th Jan 2018, Professor Gurminder Bhambra delivered a lecture titled "A Postcolonial Rethinking of the State and Nation: From Comparative to Connected Sociologies", which was hosted by the Department of Sociology.

 Varsity has over thirty articles on the different decolonisation initiatives at Cambridge University.
 You can browse them here.